gatsbyjs/gatsby/packages/gatsby-source-wordpress/docs/debugging-and-troubleshooting.md

 Within this file will be the query made during node sourcing to fetch data from WPGraphQL into Gatsby.

 You can use this query to reproduce your error message and debug your error message outside of Gatsby.
-If you're stuck seek help in the [WPGraphQL Slack](https://wpgql-slack.herokuapp.com/) or open an issue in the [WPGraphQL Github repo](https://github.com/wp-graphql/wp-graphql), or the Github repo for the WPGraphQL extension that manages the fields you're having trouble with.
+If you're stuck seek help in the [WPGraphQL Slack](https://wpgql-slack.herokuapp.com/) or open an issue in the [WPGraphQL GitHub repo](https://github.com/wp-graphql/wp-graphql), or the GitHub repo for the WPGraphQL extension that manages the fields you're having trouble with.

 ### WordPress 50\* errors